Time-Coder/PySimpleTest/README.md

 * `--version <ver>`: to specify product version logged in log file.
 Just like use `version(ver)` inside script.
 * `--url <link>`: to specify url link logged in log file.
 Just like use `url(link)` inside script.

+## 5  Exit Code
+In your console, Python program with PySimpleTest module will exit with 5 kind of exit code:

+* exit code `0`: All assertions passed.
+* exit code `1`: Some assertions failed.
+* exit code `2`: User killed with `Ctrl + C`.
+* exit code `3`: Inner exception raised.
+* exit code `5`: No assertion.

-## 5  <label id="sec_External_Configuration">External Configuration</label>
+## 6  <label id="sec_External_Configuration">External Configuration</label>
 A file with `.linfo` expand name is also generated.
 This file is same as `.info` file but with additional link information.
 So `linfo` is the abbreviation of "link info".
 The link information is just like `<file_name>:<line_number>`.
 It's used for double click then jump to script calling place.
-But this need editor's support.
-This section will introduce how to implement double click jump in different editors.
+But this need external editor's support.
+This section will introduce how to implement double click jump in editor `Sublime Text`.

-### 5.1  Sublime Text
 1. Firstly please install `Log Highlight` plugin in Sublime Text
 2. Click Preferences->Package Settings->Log Highlight->Settings.
 Just like following figure
 <div align="center">